mobilespace/daug-mobile/README.md

 - Serve as an React Native app that you can showcase on your porfolio

 ### TODO
-- [ ] Add Like, Comment and Follow API functionality
+- [x] Add Like, Comment and Follow API functionality
-- [ ] Add Camera functionality to Create Post screen
-- [ ] Clean up and format `README.MD` to showcase app - [follow this template](https://github.com/mobilespace/MobileGuides/blob/master/showcase_app_readme.md#readme-template-for-showcasing-a-mobile-app)
+- [x] Clean up and format `README.MD` to showcase app - [follow this template](https://github.com/mobilespace/MobileGuides/blob/master/showcase_app_readme.md#readme-template-for-showcasing-a-mobile-app)
 - [ ] :star: **Bonus:** Add phone number UI to Edit Profile screen
+- [ ] :star: **Bonus:** Add Camera functionality to Create Post screen
 - [ ] :star: **Bonus:** Use Redux to share state between tab bar & screens
 - [ ] Add working gif of app to `README.MD`